OpeOginni/flowmate/README.md

 ### Future Plans

-- [ ] Add more Tools with the relsease of Flow Forte Upgrade on mainnet
+- [ ] Add more Tools with the release of Flow Forte Upgrade on mainnet
     - [ ] Staking and Unstaking Flow
     - [ ] Engagging in Flash loan and swap operations (best for simple traders)
 - [ ] Add feature for model to create scheduled transactions